๐ŸšขGlobal Supply Operations

 Min-Max Inventory Control

-• Works best for items with moderate value where sophisticated optimization isn't cost-justified but some structure is needed
+• Works best for items with moderate value where sophisticated optimization isn't cost-justified but some structure is still needed

-Compare: EOQ vs. Min-Max—both aim to optimize order quantities, but EOQ uses precise mathematical calculation while Min-Max uses simpler threshold rules.
+Compare: EOQ vs. Min-Max: both aim to optimize order quantities, but EOQ uses precise mathematical calculation while Min-Max uses simpler threshold rules.
 Choose EOQ when demand data is reliable and the item justifies analytical effort; use Min-Max for simpler, lower-stakes items.

 Demand-Driven Replenishment Systems